-When I finally sat down at my dorm room desk to scrutinize my spending, I was already in debt.
+When I was 19, I first sat down at my dorm room desk to scrutinize my spending.
+I was already in debt.
 And little did I know, I would stay in debt for the better part of ten years.
 Clearly, I shouldn’t have waited so long.

 You see, when I arrived in college, I had a few thousand dollars in my bank account from a summer job.
 After I purchased textbooks and a few dorm decorations, I had maybe $1,500 left.
 And within a month or two, I had spent it on pizza and bus tickets to see my girlfriend.
 I was smart enough to realize that I was spending money I didn’t have, but I wasn’t disciplined enough to stop.
 I wrote a budget, but month after month, I blew it out of the water.
 Soon, my first credit card maxed out, and I was on to cards two and three.

 I think budgets often fail for two reasons:

 - They lack an accurate record of past spending.

 - They lack well-defined goals that are attainable.

 When you think about it, a budget is nothing more than a spending goal.
 When you write a budget, you’re telling yourself, “I will not spend more than X dollars on this type of thing within this time frame.”
 And that, my friends, is a goal.
 No different than a goal you might set when you’re trying to lose weight or set a personal best 5k time.
 And if you’ve ever had experience setting goals, you’ll know that goals need to meet certain criteria to be effective.
 I like the SMART mnemonic.
 Goals need to be: